National Credit Union Share Insurance Fund: Funding, premiums and dividends

-In 1970, Congress approved, and President Richard M. Nixon signed, Public Law 91-206 (see 12 U.S.C. §§ 1781–1790(c)), creating the National Credit Union Administration as an independent federal financial regulator.
+In 1970, Congress, approved, and then President Richard M. Nixon signed, Public Law 91-206, creating the National Credit Union Administration as an independent federal financial regulator.
 Soon after, Congress established the National Credit Union Share Insurance Fund and made NCUA responsible for its administration.

 The Share Insurance Fund is approximately $13 billion in total, made up of $2.8 billion in retained earnings and approximately $10 billion in contributed capital from credit unions.
 Contributed capital is the one percent of insured shares deposited by each federal credit union, as well as all federally insured, state-chartered credit unions.
 The Federal Credit Union Act requires the NCUA Board to set a target equity ratio of at least 1.20 percent and no more than 1.50 percent of total insured deposits.
 It is NCUA Board policy that the normal operating equity ratio is 1.30 percent.

 The majority of the fund is invested in United States treasury securities, with a portion of the earnings being used to fund NCUA's operations.
 NCUA gets about $200 million of its current budget from the Share Insurance Fund, with the remainder coming from operating fees charged to regulated credit unions.

 In the event that the equity ratio of the fund falls below 1.20 percent, the Federal Credit Union Act requires the NCUA Board to charge credit unions a premium or to develop and implement a restoration plan for the fund.
 The NCUA Board has discretion whether to charge a premium when the equity ratio is between 1.20 percent and 1.30 percent.

 NCUA has assessed a Share Insurance Fund premium three times since the Fund was recapitalized in 1984: 1991, 2009 and 2010.